 - Establish an industry-recognized apprenticeship program for greater standardization in work-based learning at solar companies.

 - Expand the eligibility of GI Bill benefits for solar training programs and certification exam costs.

 - Define “fast-track” pathways to abbreviate NABCEP PV certification requirements based on military experience and qualifications.

 - Connect veterans nationwide to appropriate education, credentialing and employment opportunities

-The Solar Foundation has been selected by the Department of Energy to lead Solar Ready Vets®, a national program that connects transitioning military personnel with solar training and employment opportunities.
-The Solar Foundation and its partners are now expanding Solar Ready Vets from a successful pilot into a national program.
+In 2016, The Solar Foundation was selected by the Department of Energy to lead Solar Ready Vets, a national program to connect transitioning military personnel with solar training and employment opportunities.
+Through 2017, The Solar Foundation and its partners expanded Solar Ready Vets from the pilot stage to a national program.

 Solar Ready Vets supported more than 500 transitioning service members with training opportunities and provided more than 300 solar employer partners access to highly qualified candidates.
 The new Solar Ready Vets Network will build on the experience and successes from the original Solar Ready Vets program.

 The Solar Foundation has produced many other groundbreaking reports through its solar jobs research.
 In 2014, The Solar Foundation and Operation Free released a joint report on veterans working in the American solar industry.
 The report, Veterans in Solar: Securing America’s Energy Future, highlights the contributions of veterans to the solar industry, using data derived from the National Solar Jobs Census 2013.
 The first-of-its-kind report shows that veterans are employed within the solar industry at higher-than-average rates, and are expected to grow with the overall workforce.